 A newly renovated hotel, located in the more quiet part of Fort Lauderdale, Plunge is a modern paradise.

-Rumor has it, the hotel that use to reside on this property was a spring break destination, which is probably why Plunge is commonly only attributed 3 stars.
-Since the renovation however, which was basically a rebuild, the resort has taken on a new life that breathes cleanliness and adult/family friendly fun.
-Everything in the hotel is thoughtfully designed, from chair covers, to barstools, and decorative paint on the walls.
+Rumor has it, the hotel that used to reside on this property was a spring break destination, which is probably why Plunge is commonly only attributed 3 stars.
+Since the renovation, however, which was basically a rebuild, the resort has taken on a new life that breathes cleanliness and adult/family-friendly fun.
+Everything in the hotel is thoughtfully designed, from chair covers to barstools, and decorative paint on the walls.

 The hotel* consists of two buildings: Ocean Front and Tropical View (where the lobby is) and is divided by the North Ocean Drive, a rather quiet two-way road.
 Tropical View building has a brightly decorated lobby area, a cafe, and promises a new restaurant in the fall.
 The Ocean Front building is located next to the Plunge* pool and Tiki bar.

-Each room, in addition to all the basic hotel staples, has an entry closet, free Wi-Fi, a powerful AC, fridge, iron, 50” LED HD TV’s, safe, and in some cases microwave and kitchenette and a furnished balcony.
-Everything about the room felt comfortable and inviting: the bedsheets are soft and cosy, the sitting is comfortable and the overall decor is fun, warm and modern.
+Each room, in addition to all the basic hotel staples, has an entry closet, free Wi-Fi, a powerful AC, fridge, iron, 50” LED HD TVs, safe, and in some cases microwave and kitchenette, and a furnished balcony.
+Everything about the room felt comfortable and inviting: the bed sheets are soft and cozy, the setting is comfortable and the overall decor is fun, warm, and modern.

 To try: The giant fudge chocolate bars sold at the cafe are to die for.